actuallylost/dp-projects/erg5/README.md

             last = mid - 1
     return pos

-# Defines the main function
 def main():
+    """
+    The main function.
+    """
     arr = [23, 51, 5, 15, 7]
+    arr.sort()
     print(binary_search(arr, 23))
 ```

 The final code snippet adds comments to the code to make it more readable and understandable.
+It also assumes that the array is sorted before calling the function.

 ### Tests